 CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Calculation Device and Mathematics Tools (on Non-Calculator Sections of Mathematics Assessments) Calculation Device and Mathematics Tools (on Non-Calculator Sections of Mathematics Assessments) Purpose: The purpose of the calculation device on the non-calculator sections accommodation is to provide access for students with a disability that severely limits or prevents their ability to perform basic calculations (i.e., student is unable to perform single-digit addition, subtraction, multiplication, or division).
 Specific guidelines for determining if this accommodation would be appropriate for a specific student, see the next page.
 For these students, a calculation device may be used on the non-calculator AND calculator sections of the mathematics assessments.
 The IEP or Section 504 plan must specify which device(s) or manipulatives.
 Any mathematical tools not included on the list may require DoDEA HQ approval, depending on DoDEA policies.
 Check with your district/DoDEA HQ contact if you have questions.
-Materials: Allowable calculators for the calculator accommodation on non-calculator sections: Grade 6-7: Four-function with square root and percentage functions.
-Grade 6-7: Four-function with square root and percentage functions.
+Materials: Allowable calculators for the calculator sections: Grade 6-7: Four-function with square root and percentage functions.
 Allowable mathematics tools include: Arithmetic tables (e.g., addition charts, subtraction charts, multiplication charts, multiplication charts, subtraction charts, division charts).
 Two-color chips (e.g., single-sided or double-sided).
 Counters and counting chips.
 Abacus.
 Square tiles.
 Base 10 blocks.
 100s chart.